 All general ledger accounts that are used for reporting are managed through general ledger accounting.
 Chart of Accounts can be set up in the system which are accounts that will be used for the preparation of financial statements.
 Most of the transactions are recorded in sub modules and they are reconciled with the general ledgers in real time.
 Transactions that can be done in direct in General Ledger Accounting include journal vouchers which are posted to adjust or correct transactions.
 Reversals can also be done from general ledger accounting.
 Balances in general ledger accounts can be displayed and trial balances extracted from the system.

-Accounts payables is a sub module that captures all transactions with vendors and manages vendor accounts.
-Separate vendor accounts are maintained and when transactions are posted in customer accounts, reconciliation accounts in general ledger are updated with the figures in real time.
-Transactions in accounts payables include invoice posting, credit memo posting, down payments, invoice payment, automatic payment program and executing vendor reports.
+Accounts payables is a sub-module that captures all transactions with vendors and manages vendor accounts.
+Separate vendor accounts are maintained and when transactions are posted in customer accounts, reconciliation accounts in the general ledger are updated with the figures in real-time.
+Transactions in accounts payables include invoice posting, credit memo posting, down payments, invoice payment, automatic payment program, and executing vendor reports.

 Accounts payable will manage all of the funds your company owes to your vendors and other creditors.
 An accounts payable feature integrates your payable data with your purchasing system so you can take control of your cash flows.
 Automating accounts payable will save you money and time on labor hours as well as avoid human errors.

-Asset accounting manages all transactions realted to assets for an entity.
-When transactions are posted in asset accounts ,reconciliation accounts in general ledger are updated in real time.
-Transactions in asset accounting include asset acquisition, asset retirement, asset sale, asset transfer, asset revaluation and asset depreciation.
+Asset accounting manages all transactions related to assets for an entity.
+When transactions are posted in asset accounts, reconciliation accounts in general ledger are updated in real time.
+Transactions in asset accounting include asset acquisition, asset retirement, asset sale, asset transfer, asset revaluation, and asset depreciation.

 Bank accounting captures all transactions with the banks.
 Bank reconciliation is done to reconcile all transactions recorded on bank statements comparing them to transactions in the system.

-All SAP FI sub-modules are integrated and transactions are updated in real time which means accurate financial statements can be extracted from the system at any time.
+All sub-modules are integrated and transactions are updated in real-time which means accurate financial statements can be extracted from the system at any time.